AshKatzEm/Interactive-Sieve-Presentation/README.md

 # Interactive-Sieve-Presentation
-Presentation on Mathematical Sieves with embedded illustrative and or interactive python code.
+Presentation given on Mathematical Sieves with embedded illustrative and or interactive python code.